chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/document-variables/index.md

 	Source: [Wikipedia](https://en.wikipedia.org/wiki/Variable_(computer_science)){target="_blank"}

-	In the context of **GraFx Studio**, that variable is used in a frame as placeholder to be replaced with the content of the variable or datasource.
+	In the context of **GraFx Studio**, that document variable is used in a frame as placeholder to be replaced with the content of the variable or datasource.

+	We specifically refer to **document** variables, since you can also use **JavaScript** variables in [Actions](/GraFx-Studio/concepts/actions/).

 ## Example